Sumukhahegde/Reinforcement-Learning-World/README.md

 - Define a set of possible actions in this space
 - Define the Rewards, which would be +ve if goal is achieved and negative for failure.
 #### Note: Even when the envoronment is unknown, RL can be implemented

-# Stochastic vs Deterministic Environment
-A **Deterministic environment** is the one where a particular states leads to a fixed particular output state at all timesteps, whereas a **stochastic environemnt** is one where a certains state might not necessarily lead to a particular state, thus there is a probability for ending in a particular state.

 # Understanding with an environment of Tic-Tac-Toe
 Tic-tac-toe, is one such game, which we all have played.
 Lets start with this example.